chihsinh/repo-finder/README.md

 ##### Sort results
 Users can sort the results by name, language and number of stars, by clicking on the column names.

+##### Show more information
+Users view more information, such as the owner and the description of each repository, by clicking on the arrow next to the repository name.

 ### References
 - [@octokit/rest](https://octokit.github.io/rest.js/v18)
 - [multiselect-react-dropdown](https://github.com/srigar/multiselect-react-dropdown)